romainlafarguette/quantileproj/README.md

-# Local Quantile Projections
+# Quantile Local Projections

-Python module to estimate local quantile projections, and produce useful outputs for economists
+Python module to estimate quantile local projections, and produce useful outputs for economists

-The example notebook is available at https://github.com/romainlafarguette/local-quantile-projections/blob/master/Local%20Quantile%20Projections.ipynb
+The example notebook is available at https://github.com/romainlafarguette/quantile-local-projections/blob/master/Quantile%20Local%20Projections.ipynb

 Based on the QuantileReg package from statsmodels